DasIstEin20/OpenGothic/docs/android_integration_guide.md

     classified via `InputEventType` into `KEY`, `MOTION`, `SPECIAL`, `SYSTEM`, `VIRTUAL` or `UNCLASSIFIED`. `AndroidInputBackend` normalizes data into a small `InputEventData` structure for logging and internal processing.
-  - Version 4 adds duplicate filtering and a concise `type=value` logging format for easier debugging.
-Verbose output can be toggled in development builds via `AndroidInputBackend::setVerboseLogging`.
+  - Version 4 adds duplicate filtering and switches logging to a JSON style record such as `{ "type": "MOTION", "x": 100, "y": 200 }`.
+Verbose output can be toggled with `AndroidInputBackend::setVerboseLogging`.